studiogumdrop/LibGDX-CrazyGames-implementation/README.md

 It does not support multiplayer, banner ads, adblock, and in-game purchases.

-To implement this into your project, replace the html/webapp/index.html file in your project with the one in this repository.
+To implement this into your project, Copy the CrazySDK class from the utils folder to your project and replace the html/webapp/index.html file in your project with the one in this repository.
 (Or you can copy the nessesary code from this index.html file.)